London & Surrey | Complimentary Cake Delivery

 The coffee in this tall layer cake is subtle yet very present and really balances out the sweetness of the sponge.
 And the coffee cream cheese frosting...oh, the coffee cream cheese frosting...I have to physically restrain myself from just spooning it straight into my cake-hole.
 It's got a delightful tang and is of perfect piping consistency, giving the cake an effortlessly fancy look.
 The walnuts are nice as they are a classic pairing with coffee cake, adding to the texture and aesthetics of the cake, but they aren't essential if you want to omit nuts.

-How to make the a Coffee Cake with Coffee Cream Cheese Frosting from Scratch
+Coffee Cake with Coffee Cream Cheese Frosting

 Prep Time: 60m | Cook Time: 30m | Total Time: 90m